-1) The Convention of the entire membership of the NEWS & LETTERS Committees shall be the highest body of the organization.

-2) The Convention shall be assembled on a nationwide basis as often as is necessary, but in no case shall more than two years elapse between Conventions.

-3) The Convention shall elect a National Editorial Board by secret ballot.
-The NEB shall function as the highest body in the in the organization between Conventions.
-The NEB shall elect its own officers.

-4) The NEB has the right to co-opt members between Conventions, when necessity arises, by full vote of all NEB members.
+- 1) The Convention of the entire membership of the News and Letters Committees shall be the highest body of the organization. - 2) The Convention shall be assembled on a nation-wide basis as often as is necessary, but in no case shall more than two years elapse between Conventions. - 3) The Convention shall elect a National Editorial Board by secret Ballot.
+The NEB shall function as the highest body in the organization between Conventions.
+The NEB shall elect its own officers. - 4) The NEB has the right to co-opt members between Conventions, when necessity arises, by full vote of all NEB members.
 The NEB is to inform the local committees of their action and the reason for it.

+their action and the reason for it.
-The youth shall elect their own representative to the

-NEB who shall be accorded full rights and privileges on the NEB.
+The youth shall elect their own representative to the NEB who shall be accorded full rights and privileges on the NEB.